 One of Trump’s alleged schemes to vacate tenants is outlined in another New York Times article from 1983.
 Dripping with sarcasm, this piece describes how Trump planned on temporarily filling vacant apartments with New York’s homeless— seemingly in the hopes of scaring away the other tenants.
 However, the Human Resources Administration rejected his Machiavellian offer, saying that it “left [them] with an uncomfortable feeling.”
 This bizarre episode was also included in the tenants’ legal complaints.

 Although Trump would claim victory in his autobiography and in future conversations about the affair, it appears plain as day that the tenants were the real winners.
 As a 1986 New York Times article describes it, a settlement was reached between both parties that ended all litigation.
 The tenants were allowed to continue living in the building with their controlled rent, and Trump would instead be renovating the existing structure instead of demolishing it.
 Trump also ended up paying out $550,000 to the tenants’ attorneys.
 Obviously, this sum isn’t a big deal to a billionaire; however, it’s a concession that can definitely be seen as an admission of defeat.

 1992 – 1997: Donald J. Trump & Mar-a-Lago Club, Inc. v.
 Palm Beach County

-Another suit was filed in 1995 by Trump accusing the county of harassing Mar-a-Lago visitors by directing air traffic over the property at low altitudes.
-An article from the Sun Sentinel chronicles this specific legal battle, which included an accusation from Trump that a judgemental county airport director was “seeking revenge by attacking Mar-a-Lago from the air.”
+Another suit was filed in 1995 by Trump, accusing the county of harassing Mar-a-Lago visitors by directing air traffic over the property at low altitudes.
+An article from the Sun Sentinel chronicles this specific legal battle, which included an accusation from Trump that a judgmental county airport director was “seeking revenge by attacking Mar-a-Lago from the air.”